sebasvila/fif/content/posts/restauracio-contrapunt/index.md

 chosen is [RAL 7031](http://ralcolor.net/ral-7031-blue-grey.php), after checking the original color.
 The paint must be tinted exprofeso with a tintometric machine.
-After applying the finishing layer with a brush and assemble the tailstock again:
+After applying the finishing layer with a brush and assemble the tailstock again this is the result:

 {{< image classes="fig-100 clear"  src="P1030744.JPG" thumbnail-with="75%" >}}